opensearch-project/documentation-website/_query-dsl/query-dsl/compound/boosting.md

 # Boosting queries

-If you're searching for the word "pitcher" in the context of baseball, you don't want the results to contain glass pitchers that you can buy to serve drinks.
-You might want to exclude results that contain the words "glass" or "water" completely by using the `must_not` clause.
-However, if you want to keep those results but downgrade them in relevance, you can do it with `boosting` queries.
+If you're searching for the word "pitcher", your results may relate to either baseball players or containers for liquids.
+For a search in the context of baseball, you might want to exclude results that contain the words "glass" or "water" completely by using the `must_not` clause.
+However, if you want to keep those results but downgrade them in relevance, you can do so with `boosting` queries.

 A `boosting` query returns documents that match a `positive` query.
 Among those documents, the ones that also match the `negative` query are scored lower in relevance (their relevance score is multiplied by the negative boosting factor).